The Supreme Court Is Cracking Down on Patent Trolls

 They're going to have to get some bench strength and fast -- they only had three judges to start with, and then Judge Robinson took senior status this spring.
 That seat (and any others) may be a bit harder to fill now that the candidates have a sense of what they're signing up for.

 Holly crap this is a Game changer..
-(Score:3, Insightful)
+(Score:5, Insightful)

 The whole east Texas crap has been the bane of the tech industry for decades.